-Packed with the sweet flavors of summer, this Creamy Avocado Gazpacho recipe delivers an unforgettable rich, tangy deliciousness in every spoonful!
+Packed with the sweet flavors of summer, this Creamy Avocado Gazpacho Soup recipe delivers an unforgettable rich, tangy deliciousness in every spoonful!
 I’ll never forget the first time my Spanish “sister,” Pilar, came to visit and made gazpacho in my mom’s kitchen.

 Though a summer tomato gazpacho holds a special place in my heart, I love making gazpacho with other fruits in the summertime, too.